intuita-inc/intuita-docs/blog/2023-1-26writing-codemods-like-a-pro/index.md

   }).size() !== 0;
 ```

-In the case of (1) the variable being mutated or (2) the declarator not being initialized and parent loop being a For...of/in loop, then we resort to replacing `var` with `let`.
+In the case of (1) the variable being mutated or (2) the declarator not being initialized and the parent loop being a For...of/in loop, then we resort to replacing `var` with `let`.

 Otherwise, we can safely replace `var` with `const`.